Ask an Archivist

 We hold records of 80,000 convicts transported to NSW between 1788 and 1842.

-- See under ‘convicts’ in our Subject A–Z. This will show convict indexes and the Convicts Guide for more information.
+- See under ‘convicts’ in our Subject A–Z. You can search our convict indexes and the Convicts Guide for more information.

 We hold immigration records to Sydney between 1788 and 1922, including records of convicts and crew.
 Unassisted passenger and crew records, especially prior to 1854, are incomplete.
 Many passenger records are very limited, eg ‘Mr & Mrs Smith & infant’.